 Although Vancouver's forests are dominated by evergreen trees, there are still plenty of incredible spots to take in the changing colors of fall foliage in Vancouver.
 Two of the best places to see fall's stunning colors are VanDusen Botanical Garden and Stanley Park.
 Take a stroll through the park to see the changing colors and pick up some fallen leaves to dry out at home as a memento (check border regulations about carrying plants first).

 Take a trip to the nearby Gulf Islands to see more fall foliage from the ferry and as you drive around the islands.
 Head to the Sunshine Coast (part of the mainland but a short ferry ride away from Horseshoe Bay) for a spectacular show of fall colors.

 Fall in Vancouver is the season for cinephiles (or anyone who even casually loves movies) because it's jam-packed with film festivals.
 The biggest film festival is, of course, the Vancouver International Film Festival (VIFF), which grows more acclaimed every year.
 VIFF screens more than 300 films from more than 60 countries and attracts industry insiders and celebrities as well as movie-lovers from across British Columbia.
-In 2018, VIFF runs from September 26 to October 11.
+In 2019, VIFF runs from September 26 to October 11.

 The biggest event of the fall season in Vancouver has to be Halloween, celebrated on October 31.
 Halloween is second only to Christmas in the sheer number of events and activities happening around the city to celebrate this most spooky and fun holiday.
 Leading up to the big night throughout October, there are parties and haunted houses, attractions like Fright Nights at the PNE, an amusement park that takes on a spooky theme in October, and the Stanley Park Ghost Train, a themed miniature train that takes families on rides through Stanley Park, among many others.